 United States (US) is the largest economy in the world with a GDP of more than $18 billion.
 The strength of the country’s economy comes from the diversity of the country.

 Its many industries including agriculture, finance, technology, real estate, and oil and gas dominate every aspect of the world.
 As such, the US is the envy of many countries.

 In 1993, the European Union (EU) was formed.
 The leaders hope was that the combination of the 28 countries would create a power that could rival the US on many fronts.

 By operating as a bloc – instead of different countries – the region would have more influence and leverage when dealing with many global issues.
 For example, when there is a trade deal, a small country like Greece would have been at a disadvantage compared to a superpower like the United States.

 The EU economy is now a trillion less than that of the United States.
 To a large extent, the region has achieved the goal of the founders of the union.
 For example, whenever there is a major global issue like the Iran deal, the EU countries such as Greece and Slovenia were represented by the EU.

-In the past ten years, the euro has been an underperforming currency.
+In the past ten years, the euro has been an underperforming currency (Here are the best pairs to trade).
 The euro index has fallen from 158 to the current price of 116.
 The euro index provides a weighted average of euro compared to a basket of peer currencies.